lucasmodrich/lucasmodrich.github.io/_posts/2008-04-19-in-and-around-santiago.md

 Yesterday we jumped on a tour out to Valparaso and Viña del Mar - two lovely cities basically on top of each other, about 2 hours bus ride to the north west of Santiago.
 These two cities are built on the Pacific Ocean, in fact some of Valparaso has actually been re-claimed from the ocean.

 Today we toured the remainder of Santiago.
 Jumping on a Touris Tek double decker bus which takes you around the city, allowing you to get on/off at any of the 11 set stops.
-This worked pretty well for us, as we were able to skip the areas we had already seen and concerntrate on the areas we hadn't.
+This worked pretty well for us, as we were able to skip the areas we had already seen and concentrate on the areas we hadn't.

 The main high light - and we do mean high - was the aerial cable car ride through the park at Cerro San Cristobal.
 This was 2km of hell for us, neither of us being great with hights - but provided a spectacular view of the smog covered mountains ;).
 The views were really spectacular.